md-abid-hussain/mindsdb-java-sdk/README.md

 ## Contributing

-We welcome contributions to the MindsDB SDK.
+We welcome contributions to the MindsDB Java SDK.
 If you'd like to contribute, please refer to the contribution guidelines for more information.

 ## License

-The MindsDB SDK is licensed under the MIT License.
+The MindsDB Java SDK is licensed under the GNU License.
 Feel free to use and modify it according to your needs.